Due to the complex geo-political situation between virtually every country in the world, it’s not surprising that the environment is dragged into it.

 In the context of human populations, the entire northwestern Himalayan region along with Afghanistan and Pakistan completely depend on this one river system for their agricultural economies.
 In these countries, water scarcity has been rising sharply.
 Crop failures are becoming more common.
 All of this is happening even though India has respected its part in the treaty and allowed Pakistan control of 80% of the western river waters.

 In light of this, if India decides to nullify the Indus Water Treaty, the implications are disastrous.
 India is now contemplating on utilizing the full hydroelectric potential of the western rivers.
 This will involve erecting massive dams across the river channel in multiple places in the basin.
 It could effectively cut off water to Pakistan.
-Ecological, the dams and reservoirs constructed will inundate huge parts of an already critical myriad of ecosystems.
+Ecologically, the dams and reservoirs constructed will inundate huge parts of an already critical myriad of ecosystems.
 Diverting channels of water as large as the Indus river basin could potentially destroy the entire western region of Asia by flooding the Indian side and causing desertification in the Pakistani side.

 Is this a price we are willing to pay?